-MANAGEMENT: HEALTH INFORMATION MANAGEMENT CONCENTRATION

-Bachelor of Science in Management Degree (DAPS Online)
+MANAGEMENT: HEALTH INFORMATION MANAGEMENT CONCENTRATION Bachelor of Science in Management Degree (DAPS Online)

 The first two years of this program are comprised of the Associate in Science in Health Information Technology.
-Students who completed their associate degree in HIT at Fisher College or another CAHIIM accredited institution are eligible to apply to this program.
-The Health Information Management baccalaureate degree program is in Candidacy Status, pending accreditation review by the Commission on Accreditation for Health Informatics and Information Management Education (CAHIIM).
+Students who completed their associate degree in HIT at Fisher College or another CAHIIM accredited institution can apply to this program.
+The Health Information Management degree program is accredited by the Commission on Accreditation for Health Informatics and Information Management Education (CAHIIM).
+Graduates who meet requirements of the accredited program are eligible to take the examination for certification as a Registered Health Information Administrator (RHIA).

 Third Ye ar

 AC121 Financial Accounting 3

 Macroeconomics 3

 EC102 Microeconomics 3

-HM310 Healthcare Law and Government Relations 3
+HM315 Legal Aspects of Health Information Management 3

-HM320 Health Data Structure, Content, and Standards 3
+Health Data Structure, Content, and Standards 3

-HM325 Health Information Communication Technology 3
+Health Information Communication Technology 3

-HM330 Health Information Systems 3
+Health Information Systems 3

-HM350 Classification and Reimbursement Methodologies 3
+Classification and Reimbursement Methodologies 3 3

-MG202 Human Resource Management 3
+Human Resource Management 3

 Humanities Elective 3

 Total Credits 30

-Fourth Y ear ear
+Fourth Y /ear

 AC122 Managerial Accounting 3

 CS400 Project Management 3

-HM425 Quality Management and Performance Improvement 3
+HM425 Quality Management and Performance Improvement in Healthcare 3

-in Healthcare

-HM430 Strategic Planning and Organizational Management 3
+нм430 Strategic Planning and Organizational Management 3

-in Healthcare
+1 1101-50 in Healthcare 5

 HM440 Healthcare Statistics 3

 HM435 Senior Professional Practice 3

 MG303 Managerial Communications 3

-Leadership Development 3
+MG322 Leadership Development 3 3 3

-PS315 Social Psychology 3
+PS315 Social Psychology

-Global Awareness Elective (G) 3
+Global Awareness Elective ^(G) 3

 Total Credits 30

-Students in this program must earn a C or higher in all courses taken for the degree.
+Students in this program must earn a C or higher in all courses taken f or the degree.